 Under the radar

 Investing in obscure stocks may seem counterintuitive at first, but that's entirely understandable.
-After all, it's obvious the real money is being made in big names like Apple Computer and Valero Energy
+After all, it's obvious the real money is being made in big names such as Wal-Mart

 Wouldn't it be better to find the companies whose great runs are still to come?

 Lynch, for example, raised a few eyebrows with his purchase of Pep Boys.
 Many had never heard of the auto-parts store and found the name rather silly.
 That was fine by Lynch, because it allowed him to get into the stock at bargain prices.
-Apollo Group
+Wal-Mart is another example of a company that was all but ignored in its early days.
+Yet a $5,000 investment in 1980 would have turned into nearly $2 million today.

 More examples can be found in some of Tom Gardner's Motley Fool Stock Advisor recommendations.
-Have you ever heard of Family Dollar Stores
+Have you ever heard of Healthways

 You can see how unknown companies are more likely to carry bargain price tags than their headline-grabbing brethren.
 Because fewer people have heard of them, there's less demand for their stocks.
 Lower demand, lower prices.

-Tom and his brother David have employed several Peter Lynch principles on their way to outstanding performance in Stock Advisor -- 69% total average returns vs. 30% for equal amounts invested in the S&P 500.
+Tom and his brother David have employed several Peter Lynch principles on their way to outstanding performance in Stock Advisor -- 67% total average returns versus 28% for equal amounts invested in the S&P 500.
 You can get a look at their two new picks, plus all their past recommendations, free of charge with a 30-day trial.
 There's no obligation to subscribe.

-This article was originally published on Feb.
+This article was originally published Feb.
 17, 2006.
 It has been updated.

-Rex Moore is ready for summer and owns shares in no companies mentioned in this article.
+Rex Moore thinks it's high time for a Green Acres reunion show.
+He owns shares of Paccar, but of no other companies mentioned in this article.
+Fannie Mae and Wal-Mart are Inside Value recommendations.
+Akamai is a Rule Breakers pick.
 The Motley Fool has a disclosure policy on that Internet thingie.